pordsai/eth2.0deposits/README.md

 We'll be adding more dashboards soon.

-Look for trades and liquidity details for Curve.fi DeFi platform, check seaps on 1inch and monitoring ETH 2.0 deposits - useful dashboards.
+Look for trades and liquidity details for Curve.fi DeFi platform, check swaps on 1inch and monitoring ETH 2.0 deposits - useful dashboards.

 We believe that our work will become a shining example of what can be done quickly with the help of subgraphs and will motivate others to develop the project and contribute.